 We have all grown to associate different colours with different emotions.
 When thinking of cold or cool, we usually associate it with blue tones.
 The same goes with warm and hot.
 We think of red and orange, highly saturated tones and bright colours that represent daytime for us.
 Here are colours and their associations that have been used in some Hollywood classics:

 Red: Lust, action, danger (American beauty, Kill bill, 2001: A Space Odyssey)

 Pink: Femininity, Romance, Innocence - often fake.
 (Mean Girls, Grease, Spring Breakers)

 Orange: Historical, Adventure, Alien (The Martian, The Darjeeling Limited, Avengers: Infinity War.)

 Green: Fantasy, Sci-fi (Lord of the Rings, Stardust, The Shape of Water)

 Blue: Horror, detachment (The Ring, Fight Club, Alien)

 Purple: Wild card.
 Used to be mainly eroticism or rarity.
 Now it pops up everywhere.
 (Blade Runner 2049, Chicago, Frozen)

 The Wolf of Wall Street, LA Confidential, Pulp Fiction, Heat, Hugo, The King's Speech, and many more Hollywood films have used Lightworks for post-production, which means Lightworks has what it takes to reach the industry standards.
 Do not mistake this as “only for professional use”, because Lightworks has everything for everyone.

-Our color grading editing features range from basic to advanced ones.
-Useful tools like shadows, highlights, contrast, saturation, and other color effects are really great for beginners who are still understanding the concepts of editing.
-The professionals can use its color grading tools seamlessly for professional results.
+Our colour grading editing features range from basic to advanced ones.
+Useful tools like shadows, highlights, contrast, saturation, and other colour effects are really great for beginners who are still understanding the concepts of editing.
+The professionals can use its colour grading tools seamlessly for professional results.